 When you install a V20 in an IBM PC or XT, it’s still an IBM.
 Although a faster motherboard will fit in an XT, it’s not an IBM anymore once you do that.
-You retain most of the machine’s originality and it runs a little bit faster.
+The V20 lets you retain most of the machine’s originality and it runs a little bit faster.
 And if you ever need to revert the mod, it only takes a couple of minutes to swap the 8088 back in.

-In a PCjr or Tandy 1000, the V20 gives you a slightly faster CPU along with the enhanced graphics and sound.
+In a PCjr or Tandy 1000, the V20 gives you a slightly faster CPU to complement the machine’s enhanced graphics and sound.
 Some of Sierra’s later titles run poorly on a stock 8088 and benefit from the boost.
 A Tandy 1000 TX or TL with a 286 will give better performance, but it means you have to find one.
 The 8088-based Tandy 1000s were much more plentiful.

 The other nice thing about a V20 is that some network drivers that say they require a 286 will work on a V20.
 If you want to network your XT-class machine to make it easier to load software on it, this is helpful.

 The NEC V20 as an Intel 286 alternative